chase/vim-ansible-yaml/README.md

 # vim-ansible-yaml

+### Maintainer wanted!
+I don't have time to maintain this and haven't used Ansible in quite some time.
+If anyone would like to come in as a collaborater and maintain it, feel free to open up an issue!

+---

 Adds additional syntax highlighting and fixes indentation for Ansible's dialect of YAML.

 Allows the use of the K key in normal mode to search the ansible docs for the keyword underneath the current